top of page

 If it is an option for you, I strongly suggest heading to the train station THE DAY BEFORE YOU PLAN TO DEPART to buy your ticket in person - where you will likely be allocated a ticket from the special tourist quota (this is for long-distance trains, for shorter local trains, an hour before departure is fine).

 The staff in the ticket booths always normally speak English, and are honest and clear with your options... no middle-man, no scam, no confusion.
 They will explain all of the classes available, just be sure to bring your passport!
+It is also really helpful to get a feel for the layout of the station as it can be confusing.

 I have done this many times for local and interstate trains and have never been turned away, although there have been occasions where I have had to sit in a class that wouldn't be my first choice (these General Class journeys have also made the best stories.)